samuelgr/Hookshot/DEVELOPERS.md

 ## Getting Started

-1. If developing using tools other than Visual Studio 2017 or newer, ensure the [Visual C++ 2015, 2017, and 2019 Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) is installed.
+1. If developing using tools other than Visual Studio 2019, ensure the [Visual C++ 2015, 2017, and 2019 Runtime](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads) is installed.
 Hookshot is linked against this runtime and will not run without it.
 If running a 64-bit operating system, install both the x86 and the x64 versions of this runtime, otherwise install just the x86 version.

 1. Download the latest release of Hookshot and place all of the Hookshot executables and DLLs into any directory.
 Unless running a 32-bit operating system, it is recommended that both 32-bit and 64-bit versions of HookshotExe and HookshotDll be placed into this directory.